 Downtown ferry terminal layout

-For more information on these changes, please visit the AT Metro services announcement page.
+For more information on upcoming changes, please visit Auckland Transport services announcements.